Description of Volunteer Positions

 Midway Clearers are needed for races on Stump Farm, Bull Run, and GS races on Gold Hill.
 These individuals will have radios and will be in contact with the starter to let him/her know when each racer has passed by their position.

-This individual is responsible for picking up the hot chocolate carafe and cups at the designated location prior to each run of the race.
-He/she will deliver hot chocolate to the volunteers on the race course throughout the entire race.
+This individual is responsible for picking up all hot beverage materials from the shacks (prepared by the shack managers.)
+They will deliver beverages to the volunteers on the race course throughout both runs of the race.
 This may require returning to the lodge to refill the carafe as needed.
 This position will involve several chairlift rides.

 Lunch Maker